Accepting new clients effective 5-1-22.

 Anxiety and depression are treatable conditions.
 Without treatment, they can wreak havoc by producing overwhelming worries, lack of motivation, and crushing negative thoughts.
 The tendency to avoid situations that trigger anxiety is understandable, but problematic.
 Over time, avoidance intensifies the very sensations you are trying to get rid of.

-Relationship Problems
+Relationship Skills

 Connie Fox, LMFT